-The National Center on Family Homelessness counted 2.5 million homeless kids (one in thirty) across the country in 2009 (Education of Homeless Children, 2009).
+The National Center on Family Homelessness counted 115 million homeless kids across the country in 2009.
 The same study found that one out of 50 American children is homeless in any given year.
-The Association for Supervision and Curriculum (ASCD) states that one million homeless children and youth were enrolled in U.S. schools in 2009, with an estimate that half a million more went uncounted because they were not enrolled in schools (Creating a Welcoming Classroom, 2010).
+The Association for Supervision and Curriculum (ASCD) states that one million homeless children and youth were enrolled in U.S. schools in 2009, with an estimate that half a million more went uncounted because they were not enrolled in schools.

 The Institute for Children and Poverty estimates that 1.35 million children are likely to experience homelessness over the course of a year.
-This number represents two percent of all children in the United States, and ten percent of all poor children in the United States (U.S. Bureau of the Census, 2009)..
+This number represents two percent of all children in the United States, and ten percent of all poor children in the United States.

 Children represent a disproportionate share of the poor in the nation and while not always the case, homeless children are typically poor.
 Children represent about twenty-five percent of the total population, but represent thirty-five percent of the total poor.
-The U.S. Bureau of Census reported that nineteen percent of all children lived in poverty in 2008 (Ibid.)
+The U.S. Bureau of Census reported that nineteen percent of all children lived in poverty in 2008.

-The Heritage Foundation has stated that there are at least six million children served by Individuals with Disabilities Education Act (IDEA) in the nation, which represents twelve percent of all students attending public schools (Kafler, 2002).
+The Heritage Foundation has stated that there are at least six million children served by Individuals with Disabilities Education Act (IDEA) in the nation, which represents twelve percent of all students attending public schools.
 Half of all special education students are learning disabled with an estimated eighty to ninety percent having reading problems.
 Because homeless children are often mobile and are forced to change schools more often than their peers, it could be expected that these students would experience reading difficulties.

 Clearly, there is ample opportunity for the principal leader to assume a role as a principal advocate for all children.
 Leadership is about serving others.
 All of the children coming to the school house door, whether they are homeless, handicapped, or mired in abject poverty must be treated and educated just as the children of a school board member would be.
 The principal should be an advocate for all children, no matter the nature of their diversity.
 The role of principal as a student advocate has come more to the forefront as school populations are becoming more diversified and as accountability trends and demands have intensified.
-The emphasis of the current century is education for all children, no matter in what circumstances the children may find themselves.
+The emphasis of the current century is education all children, no matter in what circumstances the children may find themselves.

 The contested term social justice may not have a specific place in this paper; however, I think that the concept of social justice is implicit in the understanding of the principal's role as advocate for all children.
 The three components of social justice as identified by Dantley and Tillman (2006) are first, that social justice does not ignore the rights of any individual student.
 Secondly, social justice demands that the principal be change-oriented in that the adverse condition in which the child may find themselves be changed.
 And thirdly, this advocacy on the part of the principal is deliberate and conscious.
-To quote Matthews and Crow (2010):
+To quote Matthews and Crow(2010):